dkooll/go-booking-app/README.md

 # Go Booking App

-This code is a booking application for a Go conference.
-It starts by greeting the user and then prompts
+This is a Go program that simulates a ticket booking application for a conference.
+The program starts by
+greeting the user and displaying the number of available tickets.

+Then, it enters a loop that prompts the user for their first name, last name, email, and number of tickets
-them for input.
-It validates the user input and if it is valid, it books the ticket for the user, adds it to
+they want to book.
+The user input is then validated, and if it is valid, the tickets are booked and a
-the list of bookings, and prints out a confirmation.

-It also prints out the remaining tickets and the list of booked tickets.
-Finally, it sends a ticket to the user's
-email address.
+confirmation email is sent to the user in a separate goroutine.

+If the user input is not valid, an error message is displayed.
+The program also keeps track of all bookings
+and the first names of the bookers in a slice of UserData structs.
+The program ends when all the tickets
+have been sold out.

 ## Overview
 ### Function Flow